DPLA & Ebooks

 DPLA Curation Corps

 DPLA is proud to present the Curation Corps, a group of librarians and other information professionals who coordinate books for inclusion in Open eBooks.
-Open eBooks – a partnership between The New York Public Library, DPLA, and First Book, with assistance from Baker & Taylor, and made possible by generous commitments of publishers with funding support provided in part by the Institute of Museum and Library Services and the Alfred P. Sloan Foundation – connects low-income students with thousands of popular and award-winning titles for free, unlimited use.
+Open eBooks connects low-income students with thousands of popular and award-winning titles for free, unlimited use.
+The initiative is a partnership between The New York Public Library, DPLA, First Book, and Clever with assistance from Baker & Taylor; it is made possible by generous commitments of publishers with funding support provided in part by the Institute of Museum and Library Services and the Alfred P. Sloan Foundation.

 The DPLA Curation Corps is comprised of fourteen passionate individuals that represent a broad range of expertise and commitment to serving low income and diverse populations.
 DPLA announced its second class of the Curation Corps in May 2016, with six new members joining eight returning members.
 The DPLA Curation Corps are challenged to craft an Open eBooks collection that is diverse, compelling, and appropriately targeted for our audience — so that there is something for every child to read, enjoy, and learn from.